 Bank statements are not the only paperwork you’ll need to create an accurate budget.
 It’s also a good idea to layout all your bills and sources of income in front of you, including:

 Outline Your Income

 Now it’s time to get into the act of budgeting.
-And the first step to creating a family budget is to see exactly how much money you have to spend each month.
+And the first step to building a family budget is to see exactly how much money you have to spend each month.

 That means outlining your monthly income, including you and/or your significant other’s regular paychecks and any other sources of income your family has.